Last Revised: March 14, 2019

 - the community is responsible for securing a vendor for installation of the exhibition.
 This in fact may require little to no added cost if a facilities maintenance department of one of the stakeholder organizations takes this on as part of their operational costs.

-Additional possible annual costs borne by the community include: regularly scheduled cleaning and inspection of the exhibition (we recommend cleaning be done at least once every two weeks); insurance; and the cost of any programming conducted regularly by local stakeholder organizations – which should be addressed in the Implementation Plan.
+Additional possible annual operating expenses borne by the community include: regularly scheduled cleaning and inspection of the exhibition (we recommend cleaning be done at least once every two weeks); insurance; and the cost of all programming conducted regularly by local stakeholder organizations – programming which is fully detailed in your Implementation Plan.

-All these costs need to be part of your community’s budgeting considerations, which should result in a budget that details two phases: i) purchase and installation, and ii) annual operating expenses.
+All these costs need to be part of your community’s budgeting considerations, which should result in a budget that details two phases: i) purchase, installation, and opening events, and ii) annual operating expenses.
 Your community will then need to assess what funding sources are available to support both phases, and the timeline for securing those funds.
+All this information is formally submitted to the Voyage National Program as the Community Program Budget for review.

 As is the case for the Student Spaceflight Experiments Program (SSEP), the National Center for Earth and Space Science Education will consider providing fundraising assistance for a community that demonstrates need.
 We are good at it, and as a non-profit our motivation is clear – to promote meaningful and sustainable STEM education experiences at the local level (see our Core Beliefs).